corrode/corrode.github.io/content/pro/_index.md

   },
   {
     "q": "What timezone do you work in?",
     "a": "I'm based in D\u00fcsseldorf, Germany (CET/UTC+1).
-I prefer schedule sessions during European business hours, but I'm flexible to accommodate other timezones when possible.
+I prefer to schedule sessions during European business hours, but I'm flexible to accommodate other timezones when possible.
 Some people prefer code reviews via Loom videos, which allows for more asynchronous communication.
 Please reach out to clarify the details."
   },
   {
     "q": "Do you offer refunds?",